-As a first cut, you may start your research on Wikipedia, but you must not end there.
+As a first cut, you may start your research on Wikipedia, but do not end there.
 You are not to cite Wikipedia entries.
-Instead, use them as one of your first steps toward identifying sources.
-If no books or book chapters are devoted to the artist(s) you picked (or if the only books are in a language you don't read; or they are not available at UF), use other sources such as magazine or newspaper articles, or the artists' web page.
+Instead, use them as a step toward identifying sources.
+If no books or book chapters are devoted to the artist(s) you picked (or if the only books are in a language you don't read), use other sources such as magazine or newspaper articles, or the artists' web page.
 In the text, provide hyperlinks to the sources as much as possible (in addition to offering more conventional citations).

-This assignment is due on November 19th at 1:45 pm.
+This assignment is due on November 27th at 1:45 pm.